Xsicor/Web-Tetris/README.md

 # Web-Tetris
-Web based Tetris game with skin customizer
+Web based Tetris game with skin designer

+Includes example custom skin png that can be loaded and edited